mxwllslvr/osticket-prereqs/README.md

 <h2>List of Prerequisites</h2>

-- Azure Subscription with sufficient credits
+- Azure Subscription with sufficient credits (as of this edit on 3/26/25, Microsoft offers $200 trial credit to new users, potentially allowing well over a month's usage of 1-2 VMs.)

 - PHP 7.4.x (with required extensions: php-imap, php-gd, php-mbstring)